Platform21 April 2026

 By Forenta Team

 Most bad decisions are not made by people who lacked information.
 They are made by people who had enough to feel certain, and not enough structure to test whether that certainty was warranted.
+There is a second failure mode that shows up even earlier: asking the wrong question before any deliberation begins.
+A rigorous answer to the wrong question is still the wrong answer.

 The structural weakness of single-source analysis